-- Maintain the integrity of structural control measures such as curbing, secondary containment, etc. Ensure cracks, openings, damage are not present. - Clean secondary containment catch basins regularly and after rain events.
+- Maintain the integrity of structural control measures such as curbing, secondary containment, etc. Ensure cracks, openings, damage are not present. - Remove built-up sediment and debris in energy dissipation structures, grass and asphalt swales, and detention ponds. - Clean secondary containment catch basins regularly and after rain events.
 Oil present in secondary containment basins shall be disposed properly. - Clean storm drain inlets regularly to prevent buildup of materials and loss of function of the catch basin.
 Prevent floatables and other materials from contacting storm water. - Corrective actions associated with control measures should follow the procedures outlined in Section 4.4.